alphora/dtr-content-r4/WALKTHROUGH.md

       - Validation Condition: None
       - Editable: Yes
       - Required O
+      - HL7 FHIR R4 – Resource: <blank> (Don't enter "<blank>", just leave it blank.
+This is noted in case you copied Option One.
+In that case you need to delete the copied value.)
+      - HL7 FHIR R4 - Resource Type: <blank> (Don't enter "<blank>", just leave it blank.
+This is noted in case you copied Option One.
+In that case you need to delete the copied value.)
       - Binding or Custom Value Set Name or Reference: Agreement Degree
       - Scope: ASLP
       - FHIR Code System: http://example.org/sdh/dtr/aslp/CodeSystem/aslp-codes